Editing, polishing, critiques

 Main pricing is in AUD (Australian dollars), USD prices are rough estimates and may be slightly more or less, depending on the current exchange rates.

 I will return your manuscript with notes, suggestions, and changes.
-I do this via Google Docs (using the ‘suggest edits’ setting and comments) and can also work with Microsoft Word Docs.
-If you can’t work with this formatting, contact me and we can discuss a different method.
-However, I’ve always found both Google and Microsoft Docs to be simple and easy even for those new to them.
+I do this via Google Docs and Microsoft Word Docs.
+If you can’t work with these options, contact me and we can discuss a different method.
+However, I’ve always found both Google and Microsoft Documents to be simple and easy even for those new to them.

 Payment is made via direct deposit or paypal.
 Details will be sorted out in follow-up emails after you apply.